City-of-Helsinki/palvelutarjotin-ui/README.md

 Runs the built app in the production mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `yarn codegen`

+Generate static types for GraphQL queries by using the schema from the backend server.
+Url to can be defined to NEXT_PUBLIC_API_BASE_URL variable in .env file

 ### `yarn lint`

 Run linter to all the files in app